kadena-io/pact/docs/pact-properties.md

-Compared with conventional unit testing, wherein the behavior of a program is validated for a single combination of inputs and the author hopes this case generalizes for to possible inputs, the Pact property checking system _automatically_ checks the code under test against all possible inputs, and therefore all possible execution paths.
+Compared with conventional unit testing, wherein the behavior of a program is validated for a single combination of inputs and the author hopes this case generalizes to all inputs, the Pact property checking system _automatically_ checks the code under test against all possible inputs, and therefore all possible execution paths.

 Pact does this by allowing authors to specify _schema invariants_ about columns in database tables, and to state and prove _properties_ about functions with